TravisWheelerLab/disco/Inference-using-pretrained-models.md

 beetles infer --wav_file <your file> --output_csv_path <your desired path> --debug <where to save the debugging data for viz.>
 ```
 Then, type `exit` or Ctrl-D to quit the interactive session.
-We'll use the login node of the cluster to run the visualization script.
+Use the login node of the cluster to run the visualization script.
 The -Y option on ssh allows us to use X11 forwarding.
 ```
 beetles viz --debug_data_path <same path as above>
 ```